susom/redcap-em-proj-heart-transplant/README.md

 ### The fields that are collected in this form are:
 Field label | REDCap variable | Value type
 --- | --- | ---
-Stanford Medical Record Number | mrn_fix
+Stanford Medical Record Number | stanford_mrn
 Date of Transplant | dot
 First Name | first_name
 Last Name | last_name